MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-index-schema.md

 ---

-# Design an index (RAG tutorial - Azure AI Search)
+# Tutorial: Design an index (RAG in Azure AI Search)

 An index contains searchable text and vector content, plus configurations.
 In a RAG pattern that uses a chat model for responses, you want an index that contains chunks of content that can be passed to an LLM at query time.